-Fiji does stand out for many things but what really sets Fiji apart, in our experience so far, is its happy people.
+Fiji stands out for many things but what really sets Fiji apart, in our experience so far, is its happy people.
 They take every opportunity to have a laugh and they don’t take anything too seriously.

 As a former Human Ressources professional I could not help observe the harmonious working relationships and the complete lack of job delimitation.
 The masseuse will be a dancer and a cook at different times of the day and will never fall short on the quality of any of the services provided.